 The document can also be used to inform the DVLA if the vehicle is modified, scrapped, written off, a change of ownership, or a change of name and/or address of the registered keeper.
-When you sell your car, you’ll need the V5C to be transferred to the new owner, or they won’t be able to register for vehicle tax.
+When you sell your car, you’ll need the V5C to be transferred to the new owner, or the new buyer won’t be able to register for vehicle tax.

 Transferring ownership of a vehicle with a V5C as a seller

 As part of this process, you’ll also have the option to enter the email address of the buyer.
 They don’t have to provide you with this information, but entering it means that they’ll get an email confirmation as soon as the change of ownership request has been processed.
-Whether or not they receive an email, they’ll receive the new V5 in the post within 5 working days of you completing the online process.
+Whether or not they receive an email, they’ll receive the new V5C logbook in the post, which can take up to five days after completing the online process, according to Carbuyer.

 Applying for a replacement V5C as a seller

-If you apply in this way, you should receive a new V5C within 5 working days.
-You can also apply by post, but the new certificate can take up to 6 weeks to arrive if you choose this option.
-Whichever method you choose, you’ll have to pay £25 for the replacement.
+If you apply this way, you should receive a new V5C within five days.
+You can also apply by post, but the new certificate can take up to six weeks to arrive if you choose this option.
+Whichever method you choose, you’ll have to pay £25 for the replacement log book.

 How to get a new certificate as a buyer

-Sending off the V62 costs the applicant £25 and they should receive their V5 within 6 weeks.
-If they haven’t received the certificate in that time they’ll have to contact the DVLA by phone to follow it up.
+Sending off the V62 costs £25 and you should receive the new V5C document within six weeks.
+If they haven’t received the document in that time, you would need to contact the DVLA to follow it up.
 In the meantime, even though you would be the new owner, you wouldn't be able to drive the vehicle.

 Having the buyer apply for registration like this should only ever be a last resort.
-If at all possible, you as the current owner should apply for a new V5 in advance of the sale to make sure that all the right paperwork is in place at the first instance.
-You may find it much harder to sell if you don’t.
+If at all possible, you as the owner should apply for a new V5C in advance of selling your car to make sure that you've got all the right paperwork in place before the sale.
+You might find it much harder to sell if you don’t.
 More information is available on the DVLA website here.